RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ### Pool State

-A pool has a state reflecting the state of a backend as "minio-state".
+A pool has a state reflecting the state of a backend as "backend-state".

 Pool states are: